hisej/DAT-511-Project/Codebook.md

 The original dataset was obtained from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones).
 It contains sensor signals collected from smartphones worn by 30 subjects performing six activities.

+First, I downloaded this dataset and unzipped the  downloaded folder into a folder I named "UCI HAR Dataset".

 ---

 ## Data Cleaning and Transformation Steps